ruialves35/feup-ac/docs/BU.md

 # AC 2022/23 - Business Understanding

 ## Analysis of requirements with the end user

 - As a user, I want to predict most of loan requests whose clients would not pay, so that I can minimize my bussiness losses.

 - As a user, I want to predict a significant amount of loan requests whose clients would pay, so that I can maximize my business gains.

 A user wants to use the system to improve their business's profits.
-For that, the system should correctly predict whether a loan will be paid or not.
-However, it's important to prioritize the loans that will not be paid, since those can significantly damage the profits.
+For that, the system should correctly predict whether a loan will be paid or not, based on the client data, p.e its transactions.
+However, it's important to prioritize the loans that will not be paid, since those lead significantly to company monetary losses.

 ## Definition of business goals

-In terms of business, the objectives are to understand if a loan will be paid and decide if we should give the loan or not to a specific account.
+Currently, many bank companies give a lot of loans that are not paid, which leads to huge monetary losses.
+Reducing these losses is the main goal of this project, without reducing the loans that were paid (profit).

-That way, the main goal is to reduce the number of loans that weren't paid in around 85%, so the company will have most of it's money invested returned.
-This will lead to an huge cost reduction and more successfull loans.
+This way, it should accomplish a reduction of at least 85% on the number of unpaid loans, so that the company will have most of its money "invested" in clients returned.

-## Translation of business goals into data mining goal
+## Translation of business goals into data mining goals

 The goal of the data mining to be done on this project is to determine when a Loan, associated with an Account, won't end successfully, that is, it will not be totally paid.
+However, the data mining to be done on this project should prioritize the reduction of the unpaid loans instead of maximizing the number of paid loans, leading to most significantly the reduction of the company losses instead of maximizing the company revenue received from paied loans.

 Therefore, the data mining goals can be defined as follows:

 - Collect a dataset containing a significant amount of loans, clients and other bank information.

 - Analyze the data in order to better understand it.
 Generate relevant statistics, tables and plots.

-- Prepare and process the data based on the analysis done previously, so we can use it corretly on the predictive models.
+- Prepare and process the data based on the analysis done previously, so we can use it correctly on the predictive models.

 - Build a machine learning model based on the preparation done previously, evaluate its results and review all the process done in case the results are not the expected.